zionmatthews/WeatherSystem/README.md

 # Controls

-W.A.S.D to move around
+"W.A.S.D" to move around

-Esc to open the pause menu
+"Esc" to open the pause menu

-Y to open the Weather System Menu
+"Y" to open the Weather System Menu